 The delightful Cotswold town of Northleach is tucked away from the busy A40, between gently rolling hills, at a crossroads of the Roman Fosse Way.
-The streets in and around the ancient Market Place are rich in architectural interest ranging from half-timbered buildings and merchants’ houses dating from the 15th and 16th Centuries, to the great House of Correction built at the crossroads in the 18th Century.
-The Old Prison now houses a discovery centre and café, as well as being the offices for The Cotswolds Conservation Board and makes a good starting point for visiting Northleach.
+The streets in and around the ancient Market Place are rich in architectural interest ranging from half-timbered buildings and merchants’ houses dating from the 15th and 16th centuries, to the great House of Correction built at the crossroads in the 18th century.
+The Old Prison now houses a café, as well as being the offices for The Cotswolds Conservation Board.

-When you walk through the Town, you can see reminders of the great days of the wool trade.
+When you walk through the town, you can see reminders of the great days of the wool trade.
 Funded by these merchants, the impressive church of St Peter and St Paul was built and remains one of the finest examples of the Cotswold perpendicular style.
-The Town Centre (Market Place) is compact and completely unspoiled, having changed little since 1500, except for more “recent” additions of the late 16th and 17th Century buildings, which split apart to form The Green.
-Here you walk off the Market Place through the small alleys and discover houses whose upper levels of timber framing overhang great stone built wall and wide oak doors.
+The Town Centre (Market Place) is compact and completely unspoilt, having changed little since 1500, except for more “recent” additions of the late 16th and 17th century buildings, which split apart to form The Green.
+Here you walk off the Market Place through the small alleys and discover houses whose upper levels of timber framing overhang great stone built walls and wide oak doors.